 The final paragraph adds a new detail about the relationships.
 Though she has different relationships, Mia loves everyone in her family.
 It’s obvious from the way she helps her mom and watches over her sister and helps clean up the messes Evelyn and the dog make.
 It’s also apparent because that night they all end up cuddling together in blankets and watching a movie.

-Note You can read the short story “Boat Trip,” on page 149.
+Note You can read the short story “Boating Trip,” on page 149.

 Prewriting Reading the Literature

 Read Closely 🟪 As you read, think about the parts of the story: the characters, setting, conflict, episodes, climax, and resolution.